San Diego Archers

 In 1994, the name of the Balboa Park Archery Range, located off of the Alcazar Parking lot, was changed to Rube Powell Archery Range to honor one of San Diego’s great athletes.

-Rube Powell was truly a gifted archer, whose accomplishments in Tournament Archery competition had not been equaled in his time.
-He was a winner of the prestigious National Field Archery Championships a record five times.
-In addition, he won too many Regional, State and Local tournaments to list here.
-Rube was elected to the National Archery Hall of Fame in 1976 and to the California State Hall of Fame in 1977.
+Rube Powell, a member of the San Diego Archers since the 1950s, passed away some time ago.
+Rube Powell was truly a gifted archer whose accomplishments in Tournament Archery competition remain unequalled.
+He was a winner of the prestigious National Field Archery Championship a record five times.
+In addition, he won too many regional, state, and local tournaments to list here.
+Rube was inducted into the San Diego Hall of Champions in 1994, elected to the National Archery Hall of Fame in 1976 and to the California State Hall of Fame in 1977.

-In 1962, San Diego Archers held the first King Arthur’s Day Tournament, an archery event that has become an annual gathering of young and old attracting over 200 archers from California, Nevada, Arizona and Mexico.
+In 1962, San Diego Archers held the first King Arthur’s Day Tournament, an archery event that has become an annual gathering of young and old, attracting over 200 archers from California, Nevada, Arizona, and Mexico.

 Archery in Southern California

-Currently, there are over 3,500 archers in Southern California who are registered with the California Bowhunters/State Archery Association.
-In San Diego County there are four archery clubs, Bear State Bowhunters in Escondido, Poway Valley Archers in Poway, San Diego County Bowhunters in Lakeside and San Diego Archers in San Diego representing a local membership of over 400 active participants.
-Members of San Diego Archers and archers in Southern California have become involved in the National Archery to the Schools Program (NASP), teaching teachers in the schools archery to students.
-A host of San Diego Archers members and individuals practicing at the ranges draw newcomers onto the Balboa Park Archery and Morley Field Ranges, guiding, befriending and enlarging the community with avid archers in the art and prowess of archery.
+Currently, there are over 3,500 archers in Southern California registered with the California Bowhunters/State Archery Association.
+In San Diego County, there are four archery clubs: Bear State Bowhunters in Escondido, Poway Valley Archers in Poway, San Diego County Bowhunters in Lakeside, and San Diego Archers in San Diego, representing a local membership of over 400 active participants.
+Members of San Diego Archers and archers in Southern California have become involved in the National Archery to the Schools Program (NASP), which trains school teachers to teach archery to students.

 The Rube Powell Archery Range is an extremely popular community resource used by over 400 archers a week enjoying the sport of archery.
+A host of San Diego Archers members and individuals practicing at the ranges continually draw newcomers to the ranges by guiding, befriending, and enlarging the community as it continues to support avid archers who have a love for the art of archery.